DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## 10 Adelie  Torgersen               190        3650 male    2007 bill_dept…  20.6
     ## # … with 674 more rows

-When making our data into a long format, we can split the former column names into other columns.
+When making our data into a long format, we can split the former column names into multiple new columns.
 ``` r
 penguins_long <- penguins %>%
   pivot_longer(contains("_"),